Democracy's Quiet Math Problem — Shiny Side Out

 The Honest Summary

 What hasn't changed is the underlying human impulse behind both orientations.
-The left, in all its forms, tends to emphasise the collective — the idea that we are responsible for each other, that the strong should not be free to exploit the weak, and that society can be consciously improved.
-The right, in all its forms, tends to emphasise continuity and individual agency — the idea that tried institutions exist for good reasons, that spontaneous order often outperforms central planning, and that people are best placed to manage their own lives.
+The left tends to emphasise the collective — the idea that we are responsible for each other, that the strong should not be free to exploit the weak.
+The right tends to emphasise continuity and individual agency — the idea that tried institutions exist for good reasons, that spontaneous order often outperforms central planning.

 "Both of those instincts capture something real and important.
 The mistake — then as now — is to imagine that one side has a monopoly on wisdom.
 Most of the interesting political territory lies in the tension between them."